fhiso/legacy-format/serialisation-iri.md

 4. The remainder of the *line* is the *extended line*'s *payload string*.

-If any *line* cannot be processed as listed above (e.g., it does not begin with an integer and a space, it does not have a tag, it has a malformed identifier, etc.) then the dataset is not valid ELF and *should* be rejected.
+If any *line* cannot be processed as listed above (e.g., it does not begin with an integer and a space, it does not have a tag, it has a malformed identifier, etc.) then the serialisation is not valid ELF and *should* be rejected.

-If the first *extended line*'s *level* is not 0 or any *extended line*'s level is more than 1 larger than the *level* of the preceding *extended line* then the dataset is not valid ELF and *should* be rejected.
+If the first *extended line*'s *level* is not 0 or any *extended line*'s level is more than 1 larger than the *level* of the preceding *extended line* then the serialisation is not valid ELF and *should* be rejected.

 {.ednote} It is not clear if we should add a "strip leading and trailing whitespace" here or not.
 GEDCOM suggests implementations should assume whitespace could have been stripped, but also does not suggest that white space should be stripped.

 ### Extending lines

-If an *extended line* with level $n$ has as its *tag* `CONT` or `CONC`, and the line before is neither a `CONT`- or `CONC`-tagged line with *level* $n$ nor a line with a different *tag* with *level* $n-1$ then the dataset is not valid ELF and *should* be rejected.
+If an *extended line* with level $n$ has as its *tag* `CONT` or `CONC`, and the line before is neither a `CONT`- or `CONC`-tagged line with *level* $n$ nor a line with a different *tag* with *level* $n-1$ then the serialisation is not valid ELF and *should* be rejected.

 {.ednote} It is also an error to have a pointer-valued payload followed by a `CONT` or `CONC`.
 Is this worth trying to add to this specification?

 The following two operations *shall* be repeated until no *extended line*s with *tags* `CONT` and `CONC` remain: